 - Contractor induction requirements (or similar) are on display or communicated where contractors may access the site. - Processes for communicating or checking competencies are available where competency is a control for a critical risk.
-For example licenses, training matrix, or some other visible means of verifying training. - Workers believe they have the time, money, equipment and capability to do their job and importantly that those around them do as well.
-They can give examples of these resources being provided. - Workers can explain what they do if they need more resource - and can provide examples of when this has been provided or when it has been rejected with reasons why. - Workers believe that the business will accommodate workers with incapacity or ill health. - Leaders can summarise the resources available to meet health and safety goals/objectives. - Leaders can clearly explain their specific health and safety responsibilities. - Leaders can explain how their performance is measured against specific health and safety expectations. - Leaders can explain how they have confidence that workers exposed to risks have the competencies. - Leaders can outline how health and safety is a part of procurement decisions, including contractor selection.
+For example, licenses, a training matrix or some other visible means of verifying training, or train the trainer courses for those who mentor staff.

+- Workers believe they have the time, money, equipment and capability to do their job and importantly that those around them do as well.
+They can give examples of these resources being provided. - Workers can explain what they do if they need more resource - and can provide examples of when this has been provided or when it has been rejected with reasons why, such as ensuring all vehicles are maintained in a safe condition, and logs and prestart checks are reviewed and followed up on. - Workers believe that the business will accommodate workers with incapacity or ill health.

+- Leaders can summarise the resources available to meet health and safety goals/objectives. - Leaders can clearly explain their specific health and safety responsibilities. - Leaders can explain how their performance is measured against specific health and safety expectations. - Leaders can explain how they have confidence that workers exposed to risks have the competencies. - Leaders can outline how health and safety is a part of procurement decisions, including contractor selection.
+For example, contractors are asked for evidence of satisfactory external audits for quality and safety.